Iceland in May. Welcoming the Midnight Sun!

 Check this blog to find the best places to see puffins in Iceland.

 There is no right time for a geothermal bath.
 And it is a must-do in Iceland.
-Check our blog to see where they are the best places to relax like a true Viking.
+Check our blog for the best places to relax like a true Viking.

-Also, if you plan to come to Iceland in May, book your ticket now.
+Also, book your ticket now if you plan to come to Iceland in May.

 The warmer weather allows us to do some exciting activities here in Iceland.
 Some of those activities are boat tours.
 On the glacier lagoons or to the Vestmannaeyjar, boat tours are the most adventurous activities you can do.